Vehsamrak/backend-refactoring-challenge/README.md

 * Add logging

 ### In progress
 * Generate job entity uuid on backend instead of client or database.
-Custom IdGenerator generator created, because Doctrine generator uses database to create UUID.
-Better for testing and performance to have generator on the application side.
+Custom IdGenerator generator created, because Doctrine generator uses database SELECT to create UUID.
+It is better for testing and performance to have generator on the application side.
 * Job entity has annotation @ORM\GeneratedValue with UUID strategy, and therefore should not have id in constructor

 ### Done